 PHYE 209.
 TENNIS.
 This course introduces students to the concept of tennis and its nature and purpose.
 Tennis can be the most demanding sport, or it can be played purely as a social diversion.
 It can be played by almost anyone at almost any skill level and the rules are the same the world over.
 Students will develop an appreciation for tennis as a valuable method of exercise that can be continued throughout one's lifetime, increasing the development of cardio-respiratory and muscular endurance.
 Two hours per week.
+Semester course, one hour.

 PHYE 210.
 BALLROOM DANCING.
 This course explores the history, rhythm, steps and styles of the Foxtrot, Waltz, Tango, Cha-Cha, Rumba and Swing.
 Students will learn the basic skills and information necessary to develop and continue one's interest in ballroom dancing, in addition to learning the fundamentals of lead/follow technique, dance etiquette, cooperation with a partner, and the ability to identify and distinguish music for each dance.
+Fall semester only, one hour.